faizkhan12/OpenCV-Projects/opencv projects/face detection/README.md

-In this , I tried to implement Facial REcognition using DNN(Deep Neural Network).
+ I tried to implement Facial Recognition using DNN(Deep Neural Network).
 When using OpenCV’s deep neural network module with Caffe models, we’ll need two sets of files:

 1. The .prototxt file(s) which define the model architecture (i.e., the layers themselves)
 2. The .caffemodel file which contains the weights for the actual layers

-Both are already n the repository.
+Both are already in the repository.
 There are documentations in the code itself.

+## Results

 | Side view|